GrammaTech/sel/doc/tree-sitter-ast.md

 - Fairly uniform representation across languages.

-  Previously, each language in SEL had a different front-end tools used to parse ASTs.
-These front ends varied widely in their requirements (e.g., Clang needed a compilation database) fit to SEL's needs and representation.
+  Previously, each language in SEL had a different front-end tool used to parse ASTs.
+These front ends varied widely in their requirements, e.g., Clang for C/C++ needed a compilation database.

 ## What does tree-sitter provide?

 -   A shared object with the functionality to read a string and generate a CST.
 This CST is fairly error-resilient.

 -   JSON files which specify the structure of the CST.
+The ability to programmatically read these specifications is central to SEL's use of tree-sitter.
 Specifically:

-    - node-types.json
+    `node-types.json`
+    :   Defines the AST classes parsed by tree-sitter.

+    `grammar.json`
-    - grammar.json (commonly referred to as "the JSON" in discussions)
+    :   Defines the grammars controlling parsing and defining legal AST configurations.
+(Commonly referred to as "the JSON" in discussions.)

 ## Pain Points of tree-sitter

 - Tree-sitter has trouble parsing some languages, notably C++.

-- Frequently SEL needs to patch the ASTs that come from tree sitter to store enough information to reproduce source text.
+- Frequently SEL needs to patch the ASTs produced by tree sitter to store additional information required to reproduce the original source text.

 # SEL Additions